Travel firms cancel holidays as violence grips Egypt

 Thomas Cook's British arm said travel was operating normally but it was monitoring the situation closely.
 An evening curfew imposed at Sharm el-Sheikh on Wednesday had been lifted.

-(Additional reporting by Christina Amann and Stephen Brown in Berlin, Peter Maushagen in Frankfurt, Anna Ringstrom in Stockholm, Megan Davies, Alessandra Prentice and Alissa de Carbonnel in Moscow, Christian Plumb in Paris and Christine Murray and Tom Pfeiffer in London; Editing by Tom Pfeiffer and Robin Pomeroy)
+(Additional reporting by Christina Amann and Stephen Brown in Berlin, Peter Maushagen in Frankfurt, Anna Ringstrom in Stockholm, Megan Davies, Alessandra Prentice and Alissa de Carbonnel in Moscow, Christian Plumb in Paris and Christine Murray and Tom Pfeiffer in London; editing by Tom Pfeiffer)